cmu-lib/dhlg/_projects/Archibald.md

 layout: project
 title: "Networks and Medieval Schoolbooks"
 breadcrumb: true
-teaser: "If you want to show videos in a large manner, the video template is the right choice."
+teaser: "This video discusses network analysis in the context of the history."
 authors:
 - name: Elizabeth Archibald
   bio: |
     Elizabeth P. Archibald is a Lecturer in the Department of History at the University of Pittsburgh.
 Her research focuses on the history of education in medieval Europe and the history of the book, and she is the author of articles and chapters on these subjects as well as _Ask the Past: Pertinent and Impertinent Advice from Yesteryear_ (2015).
   affiliation: University of Pittsburgh
   uri:
-- name: Scott Weingart
-  bio:
-  affiliation:
-  uri:
 identifier: networkanalysis
 disciplines:
 - history
+- networkscience
 topics:
 - digitalhistory
 - networkanalysis